dominicstop/react-native-ios-navigator/README.md

 ##### Object Type: `NavRouteConfigItemJS`

-This type is used to create and configure a "JS/React" route.<br>
+This type is used to create and configure a "JS/React" route.

 | Name and Type                                                | Description                                                  |
 | :----------------------------------------------------------- | ------------------------------------------------------------ |